atex-community-plugins/mail-importer/README.md

     // "minWords" allow you to specify the minimum number of words a body needs to have to import it, this
     // is useful when you want to import just the images contained in the mail without the article.
     // "minWords": 10

+    // "imageMinSize" allow you to specify the minimum size (in bytes) an image should have to import it.
+    // This can be used to skip signature images.
+    // "imageMinSize": 60000,

     // The "contentTypes" allow you to specify some defaults for specific content types.
     "contentTypes": {